UTAH 4-H EVENTS

 National Events & Programs

 The Envirothon program is an effective educational tool, capable of supplementing environmental education both inside and outside the classroom.
-Led by a volunteer advisor, teams usually meet from late autumn until spring.
 Teams work collaboratively to develop their knowledge of ecology and natural resource management and to practice their environmental problem-solving skills in preparation for Envirothon competitions.

 National 4-H Foresty Invitational - http://4hforestryinvitational.org/

-The National 4-H Forestry Invitational is the national championship of 4-H forestry.
+The National 4-H Forestry Invitational is the national championship for 4-H forestry.
 The purpose of the invitational is to develop an appreciation for the importance of conserving forestland as a source of products, benefits, and services necessary for quality living.
-4-H foresters learn citizenship and leadership skills as well as practical forest management skills through participation in three days of competition at the 4-H Forestry Invitational; consequently, young people will be better prepared to own forestland or deal with environmental issues in the future.
+4-H foresters learn citizenship and leadership skills as well as practical forest management skills through participation in the 4-H Forestry Invitational; consequently, participants will be better prepared to deal with environmental issues in the future.

 Skills and knowledge events include: